Contact Our Team Today!

-Garage door off track warrants an emergency repair service call.
+The garage door off-track problem is critical and often warrants an emergency repair service call.
 A door of the garage can go off the track because of a number of reasons.
-This can be dangerous as it can cause serious injuries and destruction of properties.
-Top causes of the door being off track include:
+This can be dangerous as it can cause serious injuries and the destruction of properties.
+Top causes and common reasons for the door being off track include:

-Sometimes the garage users cause the door to go off track because of being in hurry to leave.
-In this case, one does not wait for the door to open completely hence knocking it with the car.
+Sometimes garage users cause the door to go off track because of being in a hurry to leave.
+In this case, one does not wait for the door to open completely hence hitting it with the car.
 When this happens, the lower sections of the door are damaged shaking the entire door system.
 The shaking causes some rollers to come off leaving the door without adequate support.
 If the door is not repaired in time, it’ll soon go off the tracks.
-If you realize that you’ve hit the door, call a technician to check it to avoid complications.
+If you realize that you’ve hit the door, call a garage door specialist to check the damaged track and to avoid complications.

-Lift cables are present on each side of the door and winds round a drum.
+Lift cables are present on each side of the door and wind around a drum.
 If the alignment is disturbed for whatever reason, the cables may snap and break.
 If the cable is broken, the door will not close completely on one side as the weight is transferred on one side.
 This may lead to the door being off the track.

 After a period of use, the bolts holding the horizontal tracks become loose.
 This leads to rollers coming off due to any slightest vibrations.
-This poses a risk because the door can come off the tracks at any slightest impact or vibrations.
-Similarly, dust particles accumulate along the tracks blocking it hence derailing the door.
+This poses a risk because the door can come off the tracks at any slight impact or vibrations.
+Similarly, dust particles accumulate along the tracks blocking them hence derailing the door.

 How do you fix a garage door that’s off track?

 Trying to repair the door may be disastrous as the door may come crashing on you.
-Therefore, engage a technician to handle the process.
+Therefore, engage trained garage door technicians to handle the process.
 If you have the right tools and required skills, here are the DIY steps to follow:

-To put the door back to track, you’ll need Pliers, saw horses, wrench, hammer and WD-40 for lubrication.
+To put the door back to track, you’ll need pliers, sawhorses, a wrench, a hammer, a block of wood and a WD-40 can for lubrication.